helder-jaspion/go-springfield-bank/README.md

 A Github Action is configured to compile, test, build a docker image and deploy to Heroku.

 The application is accessible at https://go-springfield-bank.herokuapp.com/.

+## Running
+You can quickly build and run the application with its dependencies with this command (requires [docker-compose](https://docs.docker.com/compose/install/)):
+> make start

+You can stop it with:
+> make stop

 ## Endpoints
 The complete API documentations is available at `/swagger`.